jongwooksi/jongwooksi/README.md

 </br>
 📫 Scheduled Papers (TBD)
+- Anomaly Detection based on Image Reconstruction Using Fourier Transform
 - The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells
 - PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor (SCIE)
 - Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network (SCIE)
 - Chili Pepper Disease Diagnosis via Image Reconstruction Using Grabcut and Serial Autoencoder based on Generative Adversarial Network (SCIE)

 </br>
 :book: Publication